Technical Analysis (TA)

 Investors have to ensure their investments achieve their future needs.
-Irrespective of what the future financial goals are, a portfolio approach to investment decision making to create a diversified investment portfolio is important.
+A portfolio approach to investment decision-making is important regardless of future financial goals.
+It enables an investor to create a diversified investment portfolio.

-Each individual security has a historic risk and return profile.
+Each security has a historical risk and return profile.
 By combining securities within a portfolio, we can produce a risk and return profile for the portfolio itself.
-Through an examination of different portfolios – allocating different percentages to the underlying securities – we can determine the portfolio composition that produces the best risk-return profile.
+Through examination of different portfolios – allocating different percentages to the underlying securities – we can determine the portfolio composition that produces the best risk-return profile.

 Portfolio diversification is not an absolute failsafe for investors.
-During times of market turmoil, a diversified portfolio may not protect an investor from losses.
-The reduction in risk as a result of portfolio diversification comes about due to the uncorrelated nature of the individual portfolio holdings.
-However, this correlation is not fixed and when markets are stressed, as was the case during the 2007-2008 financial crisis, previously uncorrelated assets can become correlated.
-This is known as contagion and in 2008, global assets experienced price declines simultaneously proving portfolio diversification not to be as effective as the mathematical models previously suggested.
+A diversified portfolio may not protect an investor from losses during market turmoil.
+The reduction in risk as a result of portfolio diversification comes about due to the uncorrelated nature of individual portfolio holdings.
+However, this correlation is not fixed.
+As was the case during the 2007-2008 financial crisis, previously uncorrelated assets can become correlated when markets are stressed.
+This is known as contagion, and in 2008, global assets experienced price declines.
+This proved that portfolio diversification is not as effective as the mathematical models had previously suggested.

-Although adopting a portfolio approach to investing seems intuitive, the theory behind this diversification concept follows the work of Harry Markowitz’s 1952 publication and is now known as Modern Portfolio Theory (MPT).
-The principle concept is that investors should not only hold portfolios but should also focus on the relationship between the individual securities within the portfolio.
+Although adopting a portfolio approach to investing seems intuitive, there is a theory behind it.
+The diversification concept follows the work of Harry Markowitz’s 1952 publication and is known as Modern Portfolio Theory (MPT).
+The principle concept is that investors should not only hold portfolios but also focus on the relationship among the individual securities within the portfolio.
 MPT has its limitation but continues to be a cornerstone for portfolio managers.